-- Beijing, as China's political, cultural and International exchange center, is a dynamic city with a
+- Beijing, as China's political, cultural, and international exchange center; it is a dynamic city with a

 broad range of industries.
 High

-tech and modern manufacturing industries have become the leading forces of
+tech and modern manufacturing sector have become the leading forces of Beijing's industrial growth.

-- Since 1992, Shanghai has sustained a double-digit Gross domestic
+- Since 1992, Shanghai has sustained a double-digit gross domestic product growth

 - Guangzhou has become one of the wealthiest Chinese cities.
 Its

-proximity from Hong Kong has allowed its development, and the one of the whole Guangdong region.
-Guangzhou has such 3 pillar industries as
+proximity from Hong Kong has allowed its development and the one of the whole Guangdong region.
+Guangzhou has such

 there.
 Companies can source or manufacture competitively in China and use

-to all the major markets in the Asia Pacific region.
+to all the largest markets in the Asia-Pacific region.
 This central position